metaplex-foundation/developer-hub/src/pages/bubblegum/mint-cnfts.md

 {% /totem %}
 {% /dialect %}
 {% /dialect-switcher %}

+### Get leaf ID and asset ID from mint to collection transaction

 Again you can retrieve the leaf and determine the asset ID from the `mintToCollectionV1` transaction using the `parseLeafFromMintToCollectionV1Transaction` helper.